An Honest Review of Mobycy – A Bicycle Sharing Service

 I am not sure if such a service is already available in other cities in India.
 I have seen similar services in New Zealand though.

-Overall, I am excited about all the tech innovation happening in the transportation sector and I am optimistic that our traffic woes could be a thing of past!
+Overall, I am excited about all the tech innovation happening in the transportation sector and I am optimistic that our traffic woes could be a thing of the past!

 Link: http://www.mobycy.com/

-1. Hi Guys,
+2. Hi Guys,

 Just Want to say, never ever fall in the net of the fraudsters – MOBYCY.